sts10/medic/readme.markdown

 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
 2. Clone down the repo
-3. Once this tool works offline, you'll need to [download the Pwned Passwords list](https://haveibeenpwned.com/Passwords), ideally via torrent.
+3. Once this tool works offline, you'll need to [download the Pwned Passwords list](https://haveibeenpwned.com/Passwords), ideally via torrent\*.
 Choose the SHA-1 version, the one ordered by prevalence.
+You'll need about 35 GB of space free to do this.
 4. The torrent downloads a `.7z` compressed file.
 Double click it to extract it to a ~22 GB text file.
 That's what this program will need to work with.

+\* If you're new to torrents, [Transmission](https://transmissionbt.com) is a decent choice for an application to download torrents, which apparently works on Mac and Windows.
+(Personally, on Kubuntu, I used [KTorrent](https://www.kde.org/applications/internet/ktorrent/).)
+Once you have Transmission or another torrent-handling application installed, click the green "torrent" button on [the Pwned Passwords site](https://haveibeenpwned.com/Passwords).
+Save the (very small) `.torrent` file to your computer, then open that file with your torrent-downloading software.
+You may have to click "OK" or "Start", but once you do you'll be (probably slowly) downloading hundreds of millions of hashed passwords.

 ### Running the tool

-1. While in the repo, run `cargo run --release` or `cargo run`
+1. While in the folder of this tool, run `cargo run --release` or `cargo run`
-2. Choose whether to check your KeePass database's passwords offline or online.
+2. Make a choice from the presented menu.
 3. Follow the subsequent instructions.

 ### Paranoid mode

-If you are worried about this tool sending any information over the internet without your knowledge, you can run it in "Paranoid mode".
+If you're worried about this tool sending any information over the internet without your knowledge, you can run it in "Paranoid mode".

-In "Paranoid mode", Medic can only open KeePass databases if your computer in **disconnect** from the internet.
+In "Paranoid mode", Medic can only open KeePass databases if your computer is **disconnected** from the internet.

 To run Medic in Paranoid mode, run `cargo run --release -- -p`.
-You'll be presented with a more limited menu of options.
+You'll be presented with a more-limited menu of options.
 Before making a menu choice, turn off your connection to the internet.

 ## To do